-Cryptocurrency halving is a process of complicating of crypto mining by reduction of the miners’ reward.
+Cryptocurrency halving is a process of complication of crypto mining by reduction of the miners’ reward.
 Such means are necessary to regulate the emission of Bitcoin and some other cryptocurrencies.

 Crypto halving plays an important role not only for miners but also for the operating of the entire cryptocurrency network.
 Let’s see what halving is and how it works.